Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

    because the network issue has been solved), the NetHSM will automatically transition out of the _Failed_ state to the state it was in before (or resume the normal boot sequence if it was booting), without any manual action needed.
+It may take a dozen of seconds after the issue has been resolved to detect the resolution and change state.

 If you conclude that the failure is durable (e.g. lost quorum with no hope of resolving the underlying condition), you can either:
 - *factory-reset* the node, which will erase all data, and restore a backup.
-- *isolate* the node with the ``POST /cluster/force-new`` endpoint, which will irreversibly forget all other cluster members and restart ``etcd`` with the data present on disk.
-If the underlying failure was cluster-related, the node will transition out of the _Failed_ state.
+- *isolate* the node with the ``POST /cluster/force-new`` endpoint, which will irreversibly forget all other cluster members, recover the ``etcd`` data present on disk and reboot.
+If the underlying failure was cluster-related, the node will follow the normal boot sequence and end up in either _Locked_ or _Operational_ depending on the unattended boot setting.

 .. note::
    If a node is isolated with ``force-new``, it will now be desynchronized with